 **Updated February 2021**

 You can’t deny that Social Media now plays a huge role in commerce and finding the right Social Media Influencers for your business or brand can be an absolute pain!
-Although it has become harder to clearly define social media since it is intertwined with a most of today’s digital life, I heard it explained recently as “Word Of Mouth 2.0” and I couldn’t agree more.
+Although it has become harder to clearly define social media since it is intertwined with most of today’s digital life, I heard it explained recently as “Word Of Mouth 2.0” and I couldn’t agree more.
 The difference these days is that what used to happen as a whisper between friends is now broadcasted to thousands if not millions in an instant thanks to the rise of the Influencer Marketing trend.

 Why don’t we start by defining “What is a Social Media Influencer?”